laktak/extrakto/README.md

 regex: ("[^"\n\r]+")
 ```

+To override an existing filter copy it to your file first.

-See [extrakto.conf](extrakto.conf) for syntax and other predefined filters.
+See [extrakto.conf](extrakto.conf) for syntax and predefined filters.

 ---